By Nicola Wright

 Let’s take a look at the databases available on AWS, so you can find the right one to suit all your data needs.

-Currently, AWS offers 14 different database engines on its platform, with each one purpose-built and applicable to a range of use cases.
+Currently, AWS offers a range of different database engines on its platform, with each one purpose-built and applicable to a range of use cases.
 By providing so many options, AWS aims to help businesses move away from a monolithic, one-size-fits-all approach and choose the right database for the job, even if that means operating several concurrently.

 So, why use an AWS database?
 “My response would be ‘Why wouldn’t you use a cloud database?’” says Marc Weaver, Founder at databasable.